COPS WRITING CRIME

 I've so far read 4 crime fiction authors who have been cops, or a private eye in one famous case.
 My first, and this was when I was a young cop myself, was Joseph Wambaugh from the USA.
 Then came another American, Dashiell Hammett, a PI in his time, and one of the original masters of the hard-boiled form, which has become my all-out favourite sub-genre, and hence what I write in my own work.
 Next was a fellow Sydney-sider and ex-cop from Australia, P.M.
 Newton.
 Most recently I discovered a French ex-cop, Laurent Guillaume, who has one of his book translated into English.

-So earlier this year I decided upon a little project to research a list of all the cops and ex-cops who have become crime fiction authors.
+So in early 2017, I decided upon a little project to research a list of all the cops and ex-cops, and those PIs, who have become crime fiction authors.
 This page is my library of them.
 And the next part of my project is to read at least one example from all of them.